-Outdoor colored lighting is becoming increasingly more popular.
-It can be used in many different ways in your grounds, yard and garden and even by motels, hotels and restaurants.
-Outdoor lighting is extremely useful if you do not live in a well-lit road.
-Many country or out of town properties need extra lighting to show visitors the entrance to their home.
+Outdoor colored lighting is becoming increasingly popular.
+It can be used in many different ways in your grounds, yard, and garden and even by motels, hotels, and restaurants.
+Outdoor lighting is extremely useful if you do not live on a well-lit road.
+Many countries or out of town properties need extra lighting to show visitors the entrance to their homes.
 Hotels and motels may be the same – bright lights on the roadside sign, but what about the entrance and parking areas?

 Pool: Blue or green?
 Do you want your pool to look blue or green when you highlight it with appropriate lighting?
 If you have a pool, then blue or green accent lighting can display it perfectly.
 You can have colored lights playing over the surface of the pool to make it look irresistible – just like magazine pools look.

-You can achieve an even more spectacular look by installing lights in the bottom of you pool.
-That can be done when the pool is being built or afterwards.
-Sealed lighting units can be installed in any colour you wish.
+You can achieve an even more spectacular look by installing lights at the bottom of your pool.
+That can be done when the pool is being built or afterward.
+Sealed lighting units can be installed in any color you wish.
 Want a red pool?
 It’s yours.
 Want a blue pool?
 It’s yours.

 Garden Ponds: if you have a garden pond or fountain, you can use soft blue accent lighting to make them look at their best.
 The fountain will look good with blue light, but the pond would also show up well with green light.

 Trees: If you have a stand of trees, then you can use green light to highlight them.
 If you prefer a completely natural colour, then illuminate them with white light to accent them.
 A lot depends on the foliage.
 Dense foliage looks great with small lights scattered through, it emitting a soft green light.
 Nothing garish, just a warm greenish glow.
 Conifers look great with green spotlights playing up through them from below.